---

 When a contract creation transaction or opcode (`CREATE`/`CREATE2`) is executed, gas is charged differently based on whether the deployment succeeds or fails.
 Given bytecode `B` (length `L`) returned by initcode and `H = keccak256(B)`:

-**When opcode execution starts:** Always charge `GAS_CREATE` (Tempo: 32,000 regular + 468,000 state; EIP-8037: 9,000 regular + `112 × cpsb` state)
+**When opcode execution starts:** Always charge `GAS_CREATE` (Tempo: 32,000 execution + 468,000 state; EIP-8037: 9,000 execution + `112 × cpsb` state)

 **During initcode execution:** Charge the actual gas consumed by the initcode execution